ptsagkis/UGLab/README.md

 # UGLab
 Urban Growth Lab

-This is a python project ti execute urban growth simulations
+This is a python project to execute urban growth simulations